microsoft/ai-freezer-monitor/anomaly-detection-training/README.md

 ## Environment Setup

-You're going to use Python to train your model, if you're not familiar with Python, don't worry it's a relatively approachable and readable programing Language.
-For a brief introduction to python check out this [guide](https://docs.microsoft.com/en-us/learn/modules/intro-to-python/).
-There are also several machine learning Python libraries, and we recommend using these in a virtual environment.
-Doing this will keep your global installation of Python clean and keep all the dependencies for this project in one place.
-After you install Python run the environment-setup.sh script that's in the same directory as the autoencoder_training.ipynb.
+We'll use Python to train the model.
+If you're new to Python, check out this [guide](https://docs.microsoft.com/en-us/learn/modules/intro-to-python/) for a quick intro.

+We'll also use several machine learning Python libraries.
+We recommend using these in a virtual environment as this will keep your global installation of Python clean and keep all the dependencies for this project in one place.

+After you install Python, run the environment-setup.sh script that's in the [anomaly-detection-training](https://github.com/microsoft/ai-freezer-monitor/tree/main/anomaly-detection-training) directory.

 ### VS Code installation